 Opioid Addiction Treatment Options

-You can bypass the costly and time-consuming hospital visit by directly contacting a specialized rehabilitation center for addiction treatment.
+You can bypass the costly and time-consuming hospital visit by contacting a specialized rehabilitation center for addiction treatment.
 Both outpatient and inpatient centers use a combination of medications, group therapies and personal intervention to help patients overcome substance use disorder.

-But you may be wondering which rehab centers and treatments are best for those specifically battling opioid addiction.
+Still, you may be wondering which rehab centers and treatments are best for those specifically battling opioid addiction.
 Thankfully, there are many programs that focus on this type of substance.

 What Are Opioids?